SioKCronin/website/content/posts/mathematics_application_and_applicability.md

 describe symmetries in the world, but rather constructed to be applied internally to mathematics itself - specifically to algebra (by Galois).
-They claim that Galois, by studying groups of equations in order to learn more about the equations, "inaguarate[d] modern mathematics, in which the main applications of mathematics are to mathematics itself."
+They claim that Galois, by studying groups of equations in order to learn more about the equations, "inaguarated modern mathematics, in which the main applications of mathematics are to mathematics itself."

 They move into an exploration of group theory in quantum mechanics -